 Luckily enough, a digital solution like a BMS platform aids in this department yet again.
 But only if it has specific functions like:

-- Approval workflows: This feature grants you total visibility over what your teams are up to without having to do the grunt work of constantly checking in on them, effectively saving on your time and resources.
+- Approval workflows: This feature grants you total visibility over what your teams are up to without having to do the grunt work of constantly checking in on them, effectively saving you time and resources.
 On top of that, it grants you control over what’s going on without letting your employees feel like they’re being crowded over.
-You get to accurately assess how your existing processes, assets, and tasks are performing so that you can then decide what should be replicated/optimised for your future brand development strategy.
+You get to accurately assess how your existing processes, assets, and tasks are performing so you can decide what should be replicated/optimised for your future brand development strategy.

 Step 4: Clean up your MarTech tool stack

 Unfortunately, that’s not at all the case.
-Using too many digital solutions leads to clutter and where there is clutter, there will be inefficiencies.
+Using too many digital solutions leads to clutter, and where there is clutter, there will be inefficiencies.

-That’s not to say that digital solutions aren’t the way forward, because they absolutely are in getting your brand development up to speed.
+That’s not to say that digital solutions aren’t the way forward because they absolutely are in getting your brand development up to speed.
 It’s just a matter of cleaning up your tool stack so that you’re only utilising the most cost-efficient and growth-enabling solutions possible.